At Northeastern, you thrive among family.

-One of the most ethnically diverse universities in the nation, we provide our students an affordable, quality education with more than 70 undergraduate and graduate programs in the arts and sciences, education, and business.
-Northeastern offers extremely competitive tuition rates guaranteed for four consecutive years.
-Students from Illinois’ neighboring states pay in-state tuition, as do active military duty students, veterans, their spouses, and dependents.
-We help you identify grants, scholarships, employment, and loans so that when you graduate, you’re counting the money you earn, not the money you owe.
+One of the most ethnically diverse universities in the nation, Northeastern provides its students an affordable, quality education with more than 70 undergraduate and graduate programs in the arts and sciences, education, and business.
+We offer extremely competitive tuition rates guaranteed for four consecutive years.
+Students from Illinois’s neighboring states pay in-state tuition, as do active-duty military students, veterans, their spouses, and dependents.
+We help you identify grants, scholarships, employment, and loans so when you graduate, you’re counting the money you earn, not the money you owe.

 Northeastern offers classes on weekdays, evenings, weekends, and online, allowing students to strike a balance between work, school, and life.
-Our 67-acre Main Campus on the Northwest Side of Chicago is a welcoming community to the more than 10,000 students who attend Northeastern.
+Our 67-acre Main Campus on the Northwest Side of Chicago is a welcoming community to the almost 7,500 students who attend Northeastern.

 In addition to our Main Campus in the North Park neighborhood of Chicago, we also have locations in the Avondale and Bronzeville neighborhoods and in Grayslake, Illinois.

-We’re excited for the arrival of our first residence hall in the fall of 2016!
+In fall 2016, we opened the doors to our brand-new residence hall.
 Students can take advantage of our convenient location and unmatched amenities.
-The residence hall will be located centrally on the Main Campus and include features such as a fitness center, computer center, recreation lounge, billiards, foosball, air hockey, and much more.
+The residence hall is located centrally on the Main Campus and includes features such as a fitness center, computer center, recreation lounge, billiards, foosball, air hockey, and much more.

 Knowing that college is an exciting and challenging time in life, we prepare incoming students with orientation programs geared toward first-year and transfer students, as well as a family orientation.
 These programs aim to support your transition to Northeastern and help build your foundation for academic success.
 Northeastern also integrates its First-Year Experience classes into the core freshman curriculum.
 These classes assist in the transition from high school to college, help improve your study habits, and identify your unique learning style.